Eating Disorder Treatment

 - Worn tooth enamel and increasingly sensitive and decaying teeth as a result of exposure to stomach acid

 - Acid reflux disorder and other gastrointestinal problems

 - Intestinal distress and irritation from laxative abuse

 - Electrolyte imbalance (too low or too high levels of sodium, calcium, potassium, and other minerals), which can lead to stroke or heart attack

 Those who suffer from binge eating disorders lose control over their eating.
 Their meals are rushed, and they consume a lot of food in a short time.
 They may eat even when not hungry; even when uncomfortably full, they may still have the compulsion to eat.
 People may feel guilty after a binge.
-Unlike those with bulimia, they don’t try to “cancel out” the calories they have eaten.
+Unlike those with bulimia, they don’t try to purge the calories they have consumed.
 People with binge eating disorders may express shame and embarrassment following a binge.
-They will often eat alone or secretly to escape humiliation.
-At Sabino Recovery, we treat the symptoms and behaviors associated with eating disorders and address the root trauma that perpetuates the cycle.
+They will often eat alone or in secret to escape humiliation.
+At Sabino Recovery, we treat the symptoms and behaviors associated with eating disorders while addressing the root trauma that perpetuates the cycle.